goschtl/zope/zc.copy/trunk/src/zc/copy/README.txt

-The copier module has two main components: a generic replacement for zope.location.pickling.locationCopy called zc.copyversion.copier.copy, and a replacement for zope.copypastemove.ObjectCopier that uses the new copy function.
+The copier module has two main components: a generic replacement for zope.location.pickling.locationCopy called zc.copy.copy, and a replacement for zope.copypastemove.ObjectCopier that uses the new copy function.
 Additionally, the module contains an adapter for use with the new copy function that gives the same ILocation behavior as locationCopy.

 These three components (the new copy, the new ObjectCopier, and the ILocation adapter) are appropriate for inclusion in Zope 3, should that be